percona/pmm/docs/details/api.md

 # API

+## Interactive API documentation
+To integrate your applications or CI/CD, you can use our [online interactive documentation](https://percona-pmm.readme.io/reference/introduction).

+## Swagger API documentation

 PMM Server lets you visually interact with API resources representing all objects within PMM.
 You can browse the API using the [Swagger](https://swagger.io/tools/swagger-ui/) UI, accessible at the `/swagger/` endpoint URL:

 ![!image](../_images/PMM_Swagger_API_Get_Logs_View.jpg)